glanzkaiser/ArduinoMemo/README.md

 # Arduino Memo Book

-We created a book called "Arduino Memo" but it has not been finished yet (already 618 pages) we want to edit and revise it, hopefully in 2022 it can be published for free.
+We created a book called "Arduino Memo" but it has not been finished yet (already 618 pages) we want to edit and revise it, hopefully in 2022 it can be finished for version 1.8.

 ![Arduino Memo book cover](1AM.png)